Thinkful/thinkful-curriculum-starter-files/ben-notes/notes.md

 ## Unit 3

+.format() instead of %s %

 unit 3 lesson 1 assignment 3 -- finish this. get starting point etc. for exercises."- Redo your pet table to use a foreign key to the breed table
 "???

+l3 -- intro: describe in brief what diff between orm, core and -- a1: starting point for db? sql code for iain gives ben his pets
+        - introduce properties
+        - overall it's awesome. lots of good ideas in there.

+   -- a2: clarify factory function pattern -- is object instantiation not this?

 unit 3 lesson 7 complete it?